progmatix21/Briefly/README.md

 ![Briefly web app](Doc/briefly_interface.png)

 ## REST API

+The Briefly summarizer can be run as a service with REST endpoints.

 ```fastapi run briefly.py``` runs the summarizer exposing a REST API on the URL
 `http://localhost:8000`.